r2u-io/documentation/docs/javascript/analytics.md

     </p>
   </div>

-- Configure the tags UA - R2U attribution and UA - R2U events to use the Google Analytics variable
+- Configure the tag UA - R2U events to use the Google Analytics variable

    <div>
     <p float="left">